-The new provisions of 7 D.(3)(e) and (f) are designed to specify a method of serving summons on a partnership or association consistent with 26 B. and 67 E. The new 7 D.(3)(g) provides a special agency service for defendants engaged in maritime commerce.
+The new provisions of ORCP 7 D.(3)(e) and (f) are designed to specify a method of serving summons on a partnership or association consistent with ORCP 26 B. and 67 E. The new ORCP 7 D.(3)(g) provides a special agency service for defendants engaged in maritime commerce.

-The amendment to 7 D.(4)(a) reinstates service on the Department of Motor Vehicles.
-It will provide a record of service and clarify when the time for default begins to run.
+The Council has also recommended that the legislature act to amend ORCP 7 D.(4)(a).
+See recommended Bill in Section IV of this report.
+The amendment to ORCP 7 D.(4)(a) reinstates service on the Department of Motor Vehicles.
+The amendment would provide a record of service and clarify when the time for default begins to run.
+The Council did not itself promulgate the amendment because of uncertainty whether Council rulemaking power was sufficient to require that the Department of Motor Vehicles accept service of summonses and keep the necessary records.
 The amendment makes the entire mailing responsibility fall on the plaintiff.
 The pattern is identical to substituted service or office service under ORCP 7 D.(2)(b) and (c).
 The last sentence of the amendment follows the pattern of making service complete for the 30-day default period on mailing.
 As with substituted or office service, the date of service for limitations purposes is not and could not be covered by rules.

-Paragraph 7 D.(6)(g) was removed because of inconsistency with subsection C.
+Paragraph ORCP 7 D.(6)(g) was removed because of inconsistency with subsection C.